AJRepo/ZimbraCertDeploy/README.md

 certificate seen by browsers (e.g. if you use HaProxy or the like between clients and the server).

+# Requrements

+* Zimbra

+* Certbot

+* Bash

 # Installation Process

 * Install Zimbra Normally

 * Install certbot (e.g. `apt install certbot`) on the Zimbra server.

-* Install the certbot certificate once, manually, following https://wiki.zimbra.com/wiki/Installing_a_LetsEncrypt_SSL_Certificate  (longer explanation at https://postboxservices.com/blogs/post/lets-setup-zimbra-9-0-0-on-ubuntu-18-0-4-and-configure-letsencrypt-ssl-certificates-on-it  .
-If you are on Ubuntu, your installation of certbot is better done via "apt install certbot" as it will setup the cron scripts, etc.)
+* Install the certbot certificate once, manually.
+Some examples of this are at https://wiki.zimbra.com/wiki/Installing_a_LetsEncrypt_SSL_Certificate  (longer explanation at https://postboxservices.com/blogs/post/lets-setup-zimbra-9-0-0-on-ubuntu-18-0-4-and-configure-letsencrypt-ssl-certificates-on-it  .

+* Edit the file 50_ZimbraCertDeploy.sh to choose if you want the deployment method (RESTART_PLAN=) to be "Now", "Later", or "Manual"
+  * Now = deploy and restart as soon as certobot gets a new certificate
+  * Later = 3 am local server time, restart zimbra then
+  * Manual = Don't deploy, just notify that a new certificate is downloaded and ready to deploy to Zimbra.

 * Move the file 50_ZimbraCertDeploy.sh to `/etc/letsencrypt/renewal-hooks/deploy/`

-* Check that certificate renewals are scheduled (e.g. `systemctl status certbot.timer`)
+* Check that certificate renewals are scheduled.
+Could be found as:
+   * `more /etc/cron.d/certbot`
+   * `systemctl status certbot.timer`

-When certbot renews certificates, it will call any scripts you've put in `/etc/letsencrypt/renewal-hooks/deploy/` .
+When certbot renews certificates, it will call the script you put in `/etc/letsencrypt/renewal-hooks/deploy/` .

 # Testing:

-If you do NOT put the file 50_ZimbraCertDeploy.sh into the renewal-hooks directory, then you can test by running a regular `certbot renew` command and when it successfully renews (or installs) a certificate just run the script 50_ZimbraCertDeploy.sh as root (e.g. `sudo ./50_ZimbraCertDeploy.sh` ) .
+You can run the script 50_ZimbraCertDeploy.sh after a certbot renewal has taken place.
+E.g. To test

+1. Run `certbot renew` to get a new certificate.
+If you get a new certificate, then do step 2 below.

+2. Run `sudo ./50_ZimbraCertDeploy.sh` to deploy that certificate.

-Essentially you are just calling the script just as it would be called as a renewal hook.
+Essentially you are just calling the script just as it would be called as a renewal hook automatically when placed in `/etc/letsencrypt/renewal-hooks/deploy/`.

 # Notes: